 The Sunshine Law is established by Article I, Section 24 of the Florida State Constitution and Chapter 286, Florida Statutes.
-The Sunshine Law imposes three basic requirements: (1) meetings of the LIP Council must be open to the public; (2) the LIP Council must give "reasonable notice" of its meetings; and (3) the LIP Council must keep minutes of its meetings.
+The Sunshine Law imposes three basic requirements: (1) meetings of the Council must be open to the public; (2) the Council must give "reasonable notice" of its meetings; and (3) the Council must keep minutes of its meetings.

 Meetings.
 A "meeting" of a body subject to the Sunshine Law is broadly defined to include any gathering-formal or informal-during which two or more members of the body discuss the official business of the body.
-Accordingly, business-related discussions between members of the LIP Council may only take place at open, properlynoticed meetings.
-Members may not discuss the business of the LIP Council with each other through private phone conversations or e-mail discussions.
+Accordingly, business-related discussions between members of the Council may only take place at open, properlynoticed meetings.
+Members may not discuss the business of the Council with each other through private phone conversations or e-mail discussions.
 Members may distribute documents to each other, but they may not discuss or exchange comments on those documents outside of a public meeting.
-In addition, members may discuss business with third parties (i.e., non-members of the council), provided the members do not use a third party as a liaison for business-related communication with other members.
+In addition, a member may discuss business with third parties (i.e., non-members of the body), provided the member does not use a third party as a liaison for business-related communication with other members.
 Notice.
-Because the LIP Council is under the auspices of AHCA, Section 120.525, F.S. governs the requirements for notice of public meetings.
+Because the Council is under the auspices of AHCA, requirements for notice of public meetings are governed by Section 120.525, Fla.
+Stat.
 These requirements are more specific than those of the Sunshine Law and dictate the following: